 Tweak the Color Levels

-While some cameras (like ZOPO C2, incidentally, my phone) have pretty good color, others (like the Droid—which is also) really don’t.
+While some cameras (like NOTE 11P, incidentally, my phone) have pretty good color, others (like the Droid—which is also) really don’t.
 If adjusting the white balance and flash still don’t get you the best results, tweaking the color levels in the photo can definitely make a difference.

 Again, not every tip is applicable in every situation or with every camera.
 It’ll take a little bit of experimentation on your part to find what works best for you, but these should help point you in the direction of better pictures.